Why relocate to Limerick?

-Situated on The Wild Atlantic Way, Limerick mixes it’s growing city centre with some of Ireland’s most spectacular cliffs and beaches.
+Situated on The Wild Atlantic Way, Limerick mixes it’s growing city centre with some of Ireland’s most spectacular heritage sites.
 Evenings and weekends give you the chance to unwind however you choose.

 For history and heritage lovers, there are plenty of impressive attractions to visit in your spare time such as King John’s Castle and Lough Gur.
 Ireland’s longest river, The River Shannon runs through Limerick too and is perfect for a boat ride.
 It also has one of Europe’s deepest ports.